Heat Illness Prevention and Response

 Outdoor work when temperature exceeds 80°F

-Workers performing job duties outside must follow the campus Heat Illness Prevention & Response Plan to comply with Cal/OSHA.
+Workers performing job duties outside must follow the campus Heat Illness Prevention & Response Plan or their site-specific plan to support a healthy work environment and comply with Cal/OSHA standards.
 Important precautions include:

 • Scheduling breaks.